tomquirk/uq-catalogue-api/README.md

 ## Overview
-This project includes the tools to build the MySql database (web scraper and sql schema) as well as the Web API (currently in Node).
+This project includes the tools to build the MySql database (web scraper and sql schema) as well as the REST API (currently in Node).

 ## Getting Started